 Co-working spaces are great, and try to hold off signing your own lease for as long as possible.

 Work Clothes – Worth It (Sort Of)

-Like with photos earlier, you’ll want to have 1-2 great outfits that make you proud, which you can wear all the time.
+You’ll want to have 1-2 great outfits that make you proud, which you can wear all the time.